De Rham logarithmic classes and Tate conjecture: Introduction

 where $H^d_{et}(X,\Omega^d_{X,\log})\subset\mathbb H^{2d}_{et}(X,\Omega^{\bullet}_{X,\log})$ is the canonical subspace, as all the differentials of $\Omega^{\bullet}_{X,\log}$ vanishes since by definition a logarithmic form is closed.
-This fact is a consequence of two properties : \begin{itemize} \item the Euler class of a vector bundle of rank $d$ over an algebraic variety is logarithmic of bidegree $(d,d)$ (c.f. proposition \ref{drlogZprop}) \item the motivic isomorphisms applied to De Rham cohomology preserve logarithmic classes (c.f. proposition \ref{smXZ}).
+This fact is a consequence of the fact that motivic isomorphisms applied to De Rham cohomology preserve logarithmic classes (c.f. proposition \ref{smXZ}).
 The key point is that logarithmic De Rham forms on algebraic varieties over $k$ are closed, (trivially) $\mathbb A_k^1$ invariant and compatible with the transfers maps induced by finite morphisms of algebraic varieties and in particular finite correspondences.
-Since $\Omega^l_{\log}\subset\Omega^l$ are (trivially) $\mathbb A_k^1$ invariant presheaves with transfers on the category of smooth algebraic varieties over $k$, by a theorem of Voevodsky the cohomology presheaves of $\mathbb A_k^1$ invariant presheaves with transfers are $\mathbb A_k^1$ invariant. \end{itemize} Conversely, we show (c.f. theorem \ref{drlogZ}(ii)), that a logarithmic class $w\in H^{2d}_{DR}(X)$ of bidegree $(d,d)$ is the De Rham class of an algebraic cycle (of codimension $d$). \\ The proof works as follows : A logarithmic class of bidegree $(p,q)$ is locally acyclic for the Zariski topology of $X$ since it is the etale cohomology of a single sheaf.
+Since $\Omega^l_{\log}\subset\Omega^l$ are (trivially) $\mathbb A_k^1$ invariant presheaves with transfers on the category of smooth algebraic varieties over $k$, by a theorem of Voevodsky the cohomology presheaves of $\mathbb A_k^1$ invariant presheaves with transfers are $\mathbb A_k^1$ invariant. \item Conversely, we show (c.f. theorem \ref{drlogZ}(ii)), that a logarithmic class $w\in H^{2d}_{DR}(X)$ of bidegree $(d,d)$ is the De Rham class of an algebraic cycle (of codimension $d$).
+In the case $X$ projective, we also get a vanishing result (c.f. theorem \ref{drlogZ}(iii)') : $H^{2d}OL_X(H^{d-k}_{et}(X,\Omega^{d+k}_{X,\log}))=0$ for $k>0$. \\ The proof works as follows : A logarithmic class of bidegree $(p,q)$ is locally acyclic for the Zariski topology of $X$ since it is the etale cohomology of a single sheaf.
 This allows us to proceed by a finite induction using the crucial fact that the purity isomorphism for De Rham cohomology preserve logarithmic classes (c.f. proposition \ref{drlogZcor}).
-The proof of proposition \ref{drlogZcor} follows from the fact that the purity isomorphism is motivic (see \cite{CD}), that the Euler class of a vector bundle of rank $d$ over an algebraic variety is logarithmic of bidegree $(d,d)$ (c.f. proposition \ref{drlogZprop}) and that the motivic isomorphisms applied to De Rham cohomology preserve logarithmic classes (c.f. proposition \ref{smXZ}).
-At the final step, we use, for simplicity, the fact that for a scheme $Y$, $H^1_{et}(Y,\Omega^1_{Y,\log})=H^1(Y,O^*_Y)$ is the Picard group of $Y$.
-In the case $X$ projective, we also get a vanishing result (c.f. theorem \ref{drlogZ}(iii)) : $H^{2d}OL_X(H^{d-k}_{et}(X,\Omega^{d+k}_{X,\log}))=0$ for $k>0$.
+The proof of proposition \ref{drlogZcor} follows from the fact that the purity isomorphism is motivic (c.f. \cite{CD}, see proposition \ref{smXZ}), that the Euler class of a vector bundle of rank $d$ over an algebraic variety is logarithmic of bidegree $(d,d)$ (c.f. proposition \ref{drlogZprop}) and that the motivic isomorphisms applied to De Rham cohomology preserve logarithmic classes (c.f. proposition \ref{smXZlog}).
+At the final step, we use, for simplicity, the fact that for a scheme $Y$, $H^1_{et}(Y,\Omega^1_{Y,\log})=H^1(Y,O^*_Y)$ is the Picard group of $Y$. \end{itemize}